Stax3/live_charts/README.md

 liveview callbacks.
 E.g. from `handle_event/3` when the user triggers an event or `handle_async/3` when an async task is completed.

+A live demo is also available on [livecharts.stax3.com][demos].

+## Looking for help with your Elixir project?

+[Stax3][stax3] helps startups craft expressive and engaging solutions for their software needs.
+If you're looking for expertise for your Elixir/Phoenix projects, we can help!
+Talk to us at [contact@stax3.com][email].

 ## License